The Narcissist’s Playbook: Recognising Toxic Patterns in Relationships

 If you’re already familiar with narcissistic traits and types , this post will help you go deeper by recognising the specific tactics narcissists use to manipulate and control.

 Narcissists follow a disturbingly predictable pattern.
-If any of these feel familiar, know that you’re not imagining things:
+If any of these feel familiar, you’re not imagining things:

 πŸ‘‰ They manipulate your reality.